 Borehole data

-The borehole data used in the HS-modelling are extracted from the Danish national Jupiter borehole database, June 2020.
-As reported, the elevation of the borehole data is used in the Jupiter borehole database.
+The borehole data used in the HS-modelling are extracted from the Danish national Jupiter borehole database, February 2020.
+The elevation of the borehole data is used as reported in the Jupiter borehole database.

 Digital elevation model (DEM)